MINDFULNESS-based therapy

 Mindfulness-based therapy can bring you closer to your true self by reducing the noise in your head, so that you can tap into your inherent value and wisdom.
 It can be particularly beneficial for you if:

-• You feel disconnected from your emotions and your body
+• You feel disconnected from your emotions and your body or have a tendency to overthink and get stuck in your head

-• You constantly judge yourself and want to develop self-compassion and confidence
+• You want to develop self-compassion

 • You have sought purely insight-oriented therapy in the past with limited results

-Mindfulness refers to a wide range of practices that anchor us to the present moment.
+• Mindfulness refers to a wide range of practices that anchor us to the present moment.
 This can be as simple as following our breath, becoming aware of subtle body sensations, or paying deep attention to the physical details of the world around us.

 By asking us to pay attention to the physical, mindfulness in fact helps with the emotional by taking us out of our heads.
 This releases us from the grip of negative thinking, allows us to observe - rather than be consumed - by our emotions, and opens us up to the choices we have moment to moment.
 This in turn leads to more calm, clarity and perspective.

-Aside from practicing certain techniques, mindfulness-based therapy is a way of being with you in the room, one that pays deep attention to what is happening in this very moment, and holds you with kindness, curiosity, and non-judgment.
+• Aside from practicing certain techniques, mindfulness-based therapy is a way of being with you in the room, one that pays deep attention to what is happening in this very moment, and holds you with kindness, curiosity, and non-judgment.

 Mindfulness-based therapy also embraces not-knowing, letting go of what we think we know, so that we can open up to the incredible information and wisdom that our bodies hold.